-- (a) The hours of work for each regular full-time employee covered by this agreement exclusive of meal times shall be 36 hours per week or an equivalent.
-Effective the start of the first pay period not later than ninety (90) calendar days after ratification, the work week shall be an average of thirty-seven and one-half (37.5) hours per week.
-The longer work week will not result in an increase in the monthly rate of pay for regular full-time employees (i.e., the monthly wage rate will not change as a result of the implementation of the longer work week); however, the hourly wage rate will be reduced by four percent (4%). - Where an Employer has an existing Local Agreement providing for a thirty-seven and one-half (37.5) hour work week as of March 31, 2004, such an arrangement will continue and Article 21 shall not apply for the difference between a thirty-six (36) hour work week and a thirty-seven and one-half (37.5) hour work week. - (b) The Employer will determine and implement the new work schedules for the longer work week.
-The new work schedules shall be supplied to the Union fifteen (15) calendar days prior to implementation.
-The right to grieve the new work schedules is limited to alleged violations of Article 19 and 20. - (c) Effective the first pay period prior to September 30, 1993, for hours worked after that pay period, the base day will be seven point two (7.2) hours for the purpose of calculating the accrued credit banks.
-Effective no later than the start of the first pay period ninety (90) calendar days after ratification, for hours worked after that pay period, the base day will be seven and one-half (7.5) hours for the purpose of calculating the accrued credit banks. - (d) Schedules with work days greater than seven and one-half (7.5) hours per day and up to and including eight (8) hours per day are further clarified in the Memorandum of Understanding Re: Schedules. - (e) Employees who are scheduled to be on-call during a meal period shall be paid for a full shift with the meal period being included within such shift. - (f) Employees shall be scheduled off from work, exclusive of annual vacations, a minimum of one hundred fifteen (115) days per year (that is, an average of two (2) days per week plus a minimum of eleven (11) statutory holidays).
-If at the end of fifty-two (52) weeks dating from an employee's first scheduled shift in January, an employee has not had a minimum of one hundred fifteen (115) days off, she/he shall be paid extra at the applicable overtime rate for each day by which her/his total number of days off falls short of one hundred fifteen (115) days, except that she/he shall not again be paid for any day for which she/he was paid overtime in accordance with Article 21 or Article 27.04. - (g) Employees shall not be required at any time to work more than six (6) consecutive shifts, and employees shall not receive at any time less than two (2) consecutive days off-duty excluding statutory holidays, otherwise overtime shall be paid in accordance with Article
+- (a) The hours of work for each regular full-time employee covered by this agreement exclusive of meal times shall be 37.5 hours per week or an equivalent. - (b) The base day will be seven and one-half (7.5) hours for the purpose of calculating the accrued credit banks. - (c) Schedules with work days greater than seven and one-half (7.5) hours per day and up to and including eight (8) hours per day are further clarified in the Memorandum of Understanding Re: Schedules. - (d) Employees who are scheduled to be on-call during a meal period shall be paid for a full shift with the meal period being included within such shift. - (e) Employees shall be scheduled off from work, exclusive of annual vacations, a minimum of one hundred sixteen (116) days per year (that is, an average of two (2) days per week plus a minimum of twelve (12) statutory holidays).
+If at the end of fifty-two (52) weeks dating from an employee's first scheduled shift in January, an employee has not had a minimum of one hundred sixteen (116) days off, she/he shall be paid extra at the applicable overtime rate for each day by which her/his total number of days off falls short of one hundred sixteen (116) days, except that she/he shall not again be paid for any day for which she/he was paid overtime in accordance with Article 21 or Article 27.04.

-21. Subject to the approval of the Employment Standards Board, the foregoing provision may be varied by mutual agreement between HEABC and the Union.
+- (f) Employees shall not be required at any time to work more than six (6) consecutive shifts, and employees shall not receive at any time less than two (2) consecutive days off-duty excluding statutory holidays, otherwise overtime shall be paid in accordance with Article 21.
+Subject to the approval of the Employment Standards Board, the foregoing provision may be varied by mutual agreement between HEABC and the Union. - (g) The Employer shall not introduce new or revised shift rotations that contain more than thirteen (13) occurrences of six consecutive shifts within a 1950 hour work year.